oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 **Thin Mode**

-To use LDAP in python-oracledb Thin mode, specify an LDAP URL as the DSN and call :meth:`oracledb.register_protocol()` to register your own user function that gets the connect descriptor from your LDAP server.
+To use LDAP in python-oracledb Thin mode, specify an LDAP URL as the DSN and call :meth:`oracledb.register_protocol()` to register your own user :ref:`connection hook function <connectionhook>` that gets the connect descriptor from your LDAP server.

 For example:

 .. code-block:: python